qh-archives/queenieai/content/style.md

 Voice: clear, minimal, and a little playful.
 Straightforward but with energy.
+Perspective: Always refer to Queenie in third person (e.g., "Queenie is...").
+Do not use "I" or emojis.
-Tone: recruiter-friendly, but written in my own words.
+Tone: recruiter-friendly, but written in clean, plain language.

 Use: phrases like “making simplicity exciting again,” “minimal but delightful,” “design that feels delightful,” “happy to chat.”
 Highlight: clarity, simplicity, excitement, and moments of play.